Back to school: managing applications for school transport

 Furthermore, through the online portal, parents and guardians can actually pay – where necessary – for the bus passes, which will in the near future be printable from the comfort and convenience of their own home.

 Importantly, this help engage parents and guardians as proactive stakeholders in the transport process – fulfilling a crucial customer service activity from the point of view of local authorities.
 Yet it also helps reduce stress and confusion for users during that time of the year, noted by the BBC as causing “the most confusion and stress”.14

-Online portals also have the potential to enable users to download bus passes to their child's smartphone.
-Considering the fact that 90% of us will own a smartphone by 2017, such advancements are crucial in keeping up to date with modern society.15
+Online portals also have the potential to enable users to download bus passes to their child’s smartphone.
+Considering the fact that 90% of us own a moblie, such advancements are crucial in keeping up to date with modern society.15

 The Family Portal not only reduces the time and cost of the school transport applications for parents, but it helps reduce monotonous administrative tasks from staff, allowing them to focus their time more productively elsewhere.